-After William's death Anna decided in the 1950s, to build a museum in his remembrance and to add a theatre, originally meant for musical and TV performances.
-This theatre was hard to keep up in the current cultural climate, due to technical restraints.
+After William's death Anna decided in the 1950s, to build a museum in his remembrance and to add a musical theatre.
+This was hard to keep up in the current cultural climate, due to spatial restraints and current technical demands.

 The design connected all functionalities - museum, theatre and garden - in a covered, freely accessible 'living room' for the village.
 The foyer space, wrapped around a golden theatre box, has a wooden facade, which works as a voile, allowing scarce views from inside to outside.

-The wooden theatre interior, with curving walls refers to the inside of a musical element.
+The wooden theatre interior, with curving walls refers to the inside of a musical element and is a logical result of acoustic demands for theatre as well as musical performances.